jewelsofthought/neshama/site/posts/neshama/ego_separates.md

 </div>

-In order for there to be something, there has to be something still.
-It must be "still" enough to be separated from that which is around it.
-It can be recognised by the fact that it is "static", which can only be identified by the difference from that which "moves" around it.
-What differentiates it is its separation from things that are similar&mdash;which means comparible in measurement&mdash;to it.
-In order for there to be any stillness, there has to be something that can move.
+In order to be perceive something, there has to be something still enough to be separated from that which is around it.
+It can be recognised by the fact that it is "static", which can only be seen because of that which "moves" around it.
+What differentiates it is its separation from things that are similar&mdash;meaning comparible in measurement&mdash;to it.
+In order for there to be any stillness, there has to be movement.

-> _Ego separates_
+> Ego separates

 Ego seeks a static vision of itself.
 It wants to "know thy self", as one can perhaps "know" mathematics&mdash;not as one might "know" a women.

 It seeks to reproduce itself.
 In its madness, it would like its world to be a reflection of itself&mdash;a god-like vision.
-Just as the true G-d made man in His Image, so man would like to make himself a G-d, his world an image of Himself.
+Just as the true G-d made man in His Image, so man would like to make himself a god, his world an image of himself.

-> _Spirit seek union_
+G-d made man in his image, He did not make the world in his image.
+We "create" children who are in G-d's image, but we try to fashion the world in our own image.

+> Spirit seeks union

 Spirit knows that all is One, and seeks union, seeks harmony, seeks to find that increase through resonance.
-Just as the ego is full of arrogance and pride, so the Spirit knows that it is just a part of the Great Spirit.
-It seeks to return home to the peace and harmony of Spirit.
+Just as the ego is full of arrogance and pride, proud to be separate and "individualised", so the Spirit knows that it is just a part of the Great Spirit.
+It seeks to return home to the peace and harmony of the great Union with Spirit.
 When Ego is guided by Spirit, we call it the Upper Ego, then it seeks balance and union with all around it.
 It finds the harmony by resonating with the energy and vibration that surrounds it.
+When ego dominates, we find the seven sins open their gates, and soon we are in the lower courtyards of ego.

-> _Ego is static_
+> Ego is static

-The only way ego can succeed in creating the world it desires, is to have a world of form, of static elements.
+The only way ego can succeed in creating the world it desires, surrounding itself in a world that refelcts it, is to have a world of form, of static elements.
 Change is an anathema to it, for its view can only be unchanging.
 Once you "know" something, you wish it to be static, for any change means to learn anew.

-In any finite search, once you reach the goal, you will want to hold your position, and all your resources will be used to maintain the place you desired, thus it becomes static&mdash;a loop, repeated ad infinitum, like all finite games.
+In any finite search, once you reach the goal, you will want to hold your position, and all your resources will be used to maintain the place you desired.
+Thus it becomes static, fixed&mdash;a loop, repeated ad infinitum, like all finite games.

-> _Spirit is dynamic_
+> Spirit is dynamic

-Because it is not seeking itself, but seeking to resonate, and harmonise with the ever changing mystery, the search is dynamic, expressive of life itself.
+Because it is not seeking itself, but seeking to resonate, and harmonise with the ever changing mystery of Creation, the search is dynamic, expressive of life itself.
 It is what keeps the living in motion.
 For once you stop moving, you die.

 And once you stop moving towards G-d, you will not you will die the spiritual death.